Lombiq/Hosting-Tenants/Lombiq.Hosting.Tenants.EnvironmentRobots/Readme.md

 To use the module, follow these steps:

 - Enable the `Lombiq.Hosting.Tenants.EnvironmentRobots` feature from the admin dashboard.
-- Optionally, configure the `IsProduction` option for each tenant as described above.
+- Optionally, configure the `IsProduction` option as described above.